 What are the most helpful alterations a tailor can make for professional women?
 What tailoring alterations really make an impact in looking polished?
 Reader L wrote in with this question, and I thought it might make an interesting open thread: I’m 99% sure you did something on this years ago but could be worth reviving … Read More about Tailoring Alterations for Women: What to Ask For to Look More Polished

-2017 Update: We still stand by the advice below on suiting alterations for women, but you can also check out our most recent post on tailoring alterations for women!
 We’ve talked a bit about tailoring, but what are the top alterations you should be thinking about with a suit?
-Today’s guest poster, Jean from ExtraPetite, … Read More about A Guide to Suiting Alterations
+Today’s guest poster, Jean from ExtraPetite, was nice enough to write up her guide to suiting alterations at the tailor, including fit tips, estimated cost, difficulty level, and more.
+Enjoy! – Kat For many professional … Read More about A Guide to Suiting Alterations

-Today’s reader mail comes from J, who is trying to keep her pants from dragging on the ground… As a New Yorker, I walk at least a couple blocks to get to commute to work.
-As many women do, I usually leave my heels at my desk at work and wear more comfortable shoes to … Read More about Reader Mail: On pant lengths and shoes…
+Today’s reader mail comes from J, who is trying to keep her pants from dragging on the ground during her commute… As a New Yorker, I walk at least a couple blocks to get to commute to work.
+As many women do, I usually leave my heels at my desk at work and wear more … Read More about How to Keep Your Pants from Dragging on the Ground